PiyushSharma0007/PowerBI/README.md

    - Other terminals also experienced an increase in passenger volume.
 5. **Flight Trends by Month**: Daily flight operations show fluctuations, with peaks reaching **28 flights per day**.

 This dataset can be used for analyzing airport efficiency, airline performance, passenger distribution, and identifying operational bottlenecks.

-Would you like me to generate a detailed analysis or visualization based on this data?